Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 Kanban

 Kanban is a software development framework based on Lean and Agile.
-It is a methodology for the teams able and willing to collaborate and to manage themselves.
+It’s a methodology for the teams that are able and willing to collaborate and manage themselves.
 Kanban enables the team to identify and eliminate potential bottlenecks even in the early stages of the development process.
-The essential difference between Kanban and Scrum rests in the fact that, in Kanban, the work flows continuously through the system, and in Scrum, it is organized into distinct timeboxes.
+The essential difference between Kanban and Scrum rests in the fact that, in Kanban, the work flows continuously through the system, and in Scrum, it’s organized into distinct timeboxes.
 It makes Kanban more suitable for projects where the requirements may be suddenly changed or added.

 The key idea of Kanban is to make sure that the needs and interests of the customer are met, to reduce waste to a minimum, and to prevent unnecessary features from being developed.
 Kanban nurtures nine essential values: